DAGWorks-Inc/burr/docs/getting_started/why-burr.rst

 Yes, until a point.
 Let's look at a chatbot as an example.
 Here's a simple design of something gpt-like:

 #.
 Accept a prompt from the user
 #.
-Does some simple checks/validations on that prompt (is it safe/within the terms of service)
+Perform some simple checks/validations on that prompt (is it safe/within the terms of service)
 #.
-If (2) it then decides the mode to which to respond to that prompt from a set of capabilities.
-Else respond accordingly:
+If (2) then decide the mode to which to respond to that prompt from a set of capabilities.
+Else responds accordingly:
      *  Generate an image
      *  Answer a question
      *  Write some code
      *  ...
 #.
-It then queries the appropriate model with the prompt, formatted as expected
+Query the appropriate model with the prompt, formatted as expected
-#.
-If this fails, we present an error message
+    * On failure, present an error message
-#.
-If this succeeds, we present the response to the user
+    * On success, present the response to the user
 #.
 Await a new prompt, GOTO (1)

 Visually, we might have an implementation/spec that looks like this: